 An EMR is a digital version of a paper chart showing one’s entire medical history from one practice and is used mainly for diagnosis and treatment by providers.

-Best Electronic Medical Records Software: PrimeSuite
+What Rae The Best Electronic Medical Records Software?

 PrimeSuite by Greenway Medical Technologies provides clinical research business solutions and integrated ambulatory healthcare to over 34,000 healthcare providers in tens of specialties through its single-database, integrated HER and PM.

 Doctors At The Center